Promoting Green Chemistry Innovation

 Collaborative Hazard Assessment of Chemical Alternatives

-The GC3 developed and led a collaborative effort to evaluate safer alternatives to a known toxic phthalate plasticizer used in wire & cable applications -- DEHP di(2-ethyl hexyl phthalate).
-The project generated robust chemical alternatives assessment to support substitution decision-making by GC3 companies and their supply chain partners by pooling knowledge, data, and funds.
+Change Chemistry developed and led a collaborative effort to evaluate safer alternatives to a known toxic phthalate plasticizer used in wire & cable applications -- DEHP di(2-ethyl hexyl phthalate).
+The project generated robust chemical alternatives assessment to support substitution decision-making by Change Chemistry companies and their supply chain partners by pooling knowledge, data, and funds.
 The project report Chemical Hazard Assessments of Alternative Plasticizers for Wire & Cable Applications summarizes the results and links to detailed chemical hazard assessments for nine plasticizers.